bhk/scam/README.md

 ## Project Structure

 SCAM is a self-hosting compiler.

-The SCAM project consists of the SCAM compiler sources and a "golden" compiler executable that is used to compile them.
+The SCAM project consists of the SCAM compiler sources and a "golden" compiler executable (at `bin/scam`) that is used to compile them.

-The executable version of `scam` is a makefile which is also a valid bash script.
-When invoked as a bash script it invokes `make` to execute itself as a makefile, packaging all command line arguments in a Make variable.

 At the top level of the project tree, you can type `make` to compile the SCAM compiler source.
 See the makefile for more details.